Meet the SFOS Board

 Dr. Lee's interests are fitting specialty contact lenses such as orthokeratology lenses for myopia management and other rigid gas permeable lenses to help restore clear and comfortable vision for patients with irregular corneas and advanced dry eye.
 His diverse clinical training allows him to provide comprehensive care for all of his patients.

-Dr. Lee currently works as an Assistant Clinical Professor at the Herbert Wertheim School of Optometry at UC Berkeley where he helps teach the next generation of optometrists, and is an associate optometrist at Palo Alto Eyes Optometry.
+Dr. Lee currently works as an Assistant Clinical Professor at the Herbert Wertheim School of Optometry at UC Berkeley where he helps teach the next generation of optometrists.

 Dr. Lee is a foodie and loves trying new restaurants.
 He also enjoys running and has completed the New York City Marathon, which was one of the hardest yet most gratifying challenges he has done.